aiven/aiven-docs/docs/products/opensearch/howto/opensearch-dashboard-multi_tenancy.md

 After creating a tenant, you need to assign it to a role.
 A role is a collection of permissions for a specific tenant that can be granted to users.
-To assign a tenant to a role, follow these steps:
+To assign a tenant to a role:

 1. In the OpenSearch dashboard, go to the **Security** section in the left-hand navigation menu, then select **Roles**.